TULiberalArts/Geography-and-Urban-Studies/pages/home.md

   Our students land competitive, meaningful jobs upon graduation in high-growth sectors including the geospatial technology industry.
 ---
 ## Philadelphia is Your Classroom
 Welcome to the Department of Geography and Urban Studies.
 Geography is the study of the interaction of people, places and the environment.
 Urban Studies is the examination of metropolitan life, processes and problems.
 Our students are equipped to understand and address a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.

-Through interdisciplinary coursework, the Department of Geography and Urban Studies combines strong social science skills with technical training to teach students to understand and address issues in globalization, sustainability and social justice.
+Combining strong social science skills with technical training, the Department of Geography and Urban Studies works to understand and address issues relating to

+- **Globalization:** Capital and labor flows, welfare state restructuring, identity, culture and concepts of citizenship.
+- **Social Justice:** Increasing inequalities in terms of economics, gender and inequalities.
+- **Sustainability:** Urban ecology, environmental justice, land use and sprawled development patterns.

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html